ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 Fatigue, drowsiness, nausea, vomiting, and headaches are common side effects of radiation therapy, and these usually go away after treatment.
 Radiation therapy in young children can interfere with the body’s normal development, including growth of the bones around the eye, depending on the dose.
 The increased risk of additional tumors later in life for children with the hereditary form of retinoblastoma (see Risk Factors) is further increased after external-beam radiation therapy.
 These effects are not seen after radioactive plaque therapy.

-Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and destroy cells.
+Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and destroy cancer cells.
 More than 1 freezing may be needed.

 Laser therapy uses heat in the form of a laser to shrink a smaller tumor.
 It may be called thermotherapy or "TTT" for transpupillary thermotherapy.
 It may be used alone or in addition to cryotherapy or radiation therapy.
 Photocoagulation is a different type of laser therapy that uses light to shrink tumors.